Selenium web scraping with Python (Complete guide for 2024)

 Is Selenium good for web scraping?

 Selenium is commonly used for scraping due to its ability to control headless browsers, render JavaScript on a page, and scrape dynamic websites.
-However, because it was designed for testing rather than web scraping, it isn’t the most user-friendly option nor ideal for large-scale data extraction, as scraping large amounts of data is slow and inefficient compared to other alternatives, such as Scrapy and Playwright.
+However, because it was designed for testing, using it to scrape large amounts of data is slow and inefficient compared to other alternatives, such as Crawlee, Scrapy, and Playwright.

 Is Selenium better than Beautiful Soup?

-Beautiful Soup is easier to learn than Selenium.
+Beautiful Soup is easier to learn than Selenium and is a great choice for scraping static content.
 Extracting HTML and XML elements from a web page requires only a few lines of code, making it ideal for tackling simple scraping tasks with speed.
-However, its lack of asynchronous support means that it isn’t great for scalability and large web scraping projects.
+However, to scrape JavaScript-rendered pages, you need Selenium.

 Should I use Selenium or Scrapy?